Advocacy aims to challenge exclusion and promote inclusion.

 An overview of advocacy in Rehab Group

 We encourage advocacy at all levels in Rehab Group: from one-to-one conversations to taking action at local level to national, headline-grabbing campaigns.
-Rehab Group’s Five Year Strategic Plan has a key aim to develop a robust and independent advocacy structure within the organisation.
-We support the people who use our services and the wider disability community to raise issues that matter to them.
+Rehab Group’s Five Year Strategic Plan aims to develop a robust and independent advocacy structure within the organisation.
+We support the people who use our services and the broader disability community to raise issues that matter to them.

-Rehab Group Advocacy Team provides support and guidance for staff and families engaged in advocating on behalf of the people who use Rehab Group services.
+Rehab Group Advocacy Team provides support and guidance for staff and families engaged in advocating for those who use Rehab Group services.

 Check out some of our campaigning work here

-This advocacy can take a number of forms: self-advocacy, group or peer advocacy and representative advocacy.
+This advocacy can take many forms: self-advocacy, group or peer, and representative advocacy.

 In local centres, Local Advocacy Committees are elected by the people who use these services.
-Representatives from these then go forward to stand for election onto a Regional Advocacy Committee in either the South, East or Northwest.
+Representatives from these then stand for election onto a Regional Advocacy Committee in the South, East or Northwest.

-A Local Advocacy Committee or LAC is a group of people who work together to ensure that the voices of all National Learning Network students and people who use RehabCare services are heard.
-They should be involved important decisions that are made in their centres, at all levels of the organisation, and outside of the organisation.
+A Local Advocacy Committee, or LAC, is a group of people who work together to ensure that the voices of all National Learning Network students and those using RehabCare services are heard.
+We work hard to ensure advocates are involved in critical decision-making at the centre level, inside and outside the organisation.